Dogs and Chocolate

-Death is actually very rare, only occurring in about 1 in every 3,000 chocolate intoxication cases.
-Small dogs or dogs with a history of diabetes, pancreatitis, or heart problems are typically more sensitive to chocolate than large, healthy dogs.
+While death from ingesting chocolate is overall rare, smaller animals or those with a history of diabetes, pancreatitis, or heart problems are typically more sensitive to chocolate than large, healthy animals.

 Are peanuts safe for dogs?
 What about avocados?
 Read more about toxic substances to pets like onions, garlic, nuts and xylitol.
 You may also enjoy our story on the top pet toxins and other pet food toxins.

 *A fee is billed by Pet Poison Helpline.
 PPH is not affiliated with Nationwide pet insurance.

 About Pet Poison Helpline

 Pet Poison Helpline is a 24/7 animal poison control service available for pet owners and veterinary professionals who require assistance with treating a potentially poisoned pet.
 Their experts can consult on all toxins and all species.
 Pet Poison Helpline is the most cost-effective animal poison control service and is available in North America, Canada and the Caribbean by calling 855-289-0358.
 Pet Poison Helpline is free for all Nationwide pet insurance policy holders.